Posted on 9/15/2025

 History, ghosts, and brothels combine on the Dark of the Moon Tour, an adults-only outing in the Strand Historic District.
 The walking tour starts with the Post Office area, where dozens of brothels once formed the island's Red Light District, before heading over to The Strand for gory tales and paranormal sightings.

 One of the most haunted cities in Texas, Galveston is the perfect place for a scary good time.
-The historic city has witnessed wars, pirates, and tragic storms, and the lingering ghosts are said to still roam the 1800s buildings and streets.
-Whether you're a skeptic or pro ghost hunter, the spooky stories on these Galveston ghost tours are sure to add some fright to your Sand 'N Sea vacation home getaway.
+The historic city has witnessed wars, pirates, and tragic storms, and the lingering ghosts are said to roam the 1800s buildings and streets still.
+Whether you're a skeptic or a pro ghost hunter, the spooky stories on these Galveston ghost tours are sure to add some fright to your Sand 'N Sea vacation home getaway.